Gold Ship: 2011: two-year-old season

-Gold Ship began his racing career in Hokkaido by winning a maiden race at Hakodate Racecourse on 9 July and followed up with a win in the nine-furlong Cosmos Stakes at Sapporo Racecourse on 10 September.
+Gold Ship began his racing career in Hokkaido by winning a maiden race at Hakodate Racecourse on 9 July and followed up with a win in the nine-furlong Cosmos Shō at Sapporo Racecourse on 10 September.
 He was then moved up to Grade Three class to contest the Sapporo Nisai Stakes over the same course and distance on 1 October.
 He started at odds of 7/2 and finished second, half a length behind the winner, Grandezza.
 On his only other start of the season, he finished second to Adam's Peak in the Grade Three Radio Nikkei Hai Nisai Stakes over ten furlongs at Hanshin Racecourse on 24 December.